longlongman/CasRel-pytorch-reimplement/README.md

    from transformers import *
    model = BertModel.from_pretrained("hfl/chinese-bert-wwm")
    ```
    p.s.
-I choose to use the chinese-bert-wwm here.
-You can also choose other pre-trained models like this.
+I use the chinese-bert-wwm here.
+You can also choose other pre-trained models like this

+   p.p.s. the bert cache usually will be /home/your user name/.cache/torch/transformers
+2.